 Fidelity Blue Chip Growth Fund (FBGRX)

 Like the name, FBGRX invests in high-quality companies with above-average growth.
+It has a high fee of 0.76%, but a respectable 10-year growth rate of over 15%.

 Personally, I think this fund won big because it invested in NVIDIA and TESLA.

-But even removing taxes, this fund grew by 15.84% over the past 10 years, compared to the S&P 500 growing by 11.51% after removing taxes.
+But even removing taxes, this fund grew by 15.43% over the past 10 years, even after taking into account the giant drop it had in 2022.

 I would not assume that past success predicts future success here, though.
 This fund might have gotten lucky with NVIDIA and TESLA.